Tip #1—Want to visit a college campus with your son or daughter? Take advantage of Amtrak’s Campus Visit program: code H459.

-Tip #2—When traveling alone in a Viewliner Standard Bedroom, consider sleeping in the upper bunk.
-This will let you keep a sitting area for working (with papers, laptop, etc.) or watching the in-room television.
+Tip #2—When traveling alone in a Viewliner Roomette or a Bedroom, consider sleeping in the upper bunk.
+This will let you keep a sitting area for working (with papers, laptop, etc.) or to have your suitcase(s) open.

-Tip #3—Amtrak passengers ride free on SEPTA commuter trains between Philadelphia’s 30th Street Station, Penn Center/Suburban station, and Market East station.
-Outbound passengers show Amtrak ticket; inbound passengers ticket stub.
+Tip #3—Amtrak passengers ride free on SEPTA commuter trains between Philadelphia’s 30th Street Station, Suburban station, and Market East station.
+If asked, show the SEPTA conductor your Amtrak ticket, ticket receipt or eTicket Travel Document.

 Useful for travel to or from Center City Philadelphia, including the intercity bus terminal adjacent to Market East.
 SEPTA’s regular fare currently is $3.50.